Gun-howitzer: History

-Historically the first gun-howitzer was the French canon obusier of the mid-19th century.
+Historically, the first gun-howitzer was the French canon obusier of the mid-19th century.
 The smooth-bore Canon obusier de 12 was a versatile weapon that quickly replaced both ordinary cannons and howitzers in French service, and became one of the basic types of artillery used by both sides of the American Civil War.
 Owing to their versality, gun-howitzers gained prominence in the period leading to World War II as a more flexible weapon than ordinary howitzers and were adopted by armies of both the Allies (for instance the Soviet ML-20 152 mm M1937 and British (88 mm) Ordnance QF 25-pounder) and the Axis (German 10.5 cm leFH 18, classified just as howitzer).

-A modern example of gun-howitzer is M-84 NORA.
+A modern example of a gun-howitzer is the M-84 NORA.

-After World War II, barrel length of howitzer designs started to grow gradually in order to obtain longer range, and as a result, separate category of gun-howitzer merged with howitzers and cannons.
-In modern armies gun-howitzers are usually identified just as howitzers.
+After World War II, the barrel length of howitzer designs started to grow gradually in order to obtain longer range, and as a result, separate category of gun-howitzer merged with howitzers and cannons.
+In modern armies, gun-howitzers are usually identified just as howitzers.